dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 For much of the time when ride-hailing apps were dominating the private transport industry in the 2010s, OG taxi operator CDG felt like a laggard.
 Slow to adopt technology and failing to see the threats posed by the new kids of the block, its profits took a beating.

-In 2022, CDG finally decided to play catch up by rebranding its taxi booking app, once described by some as unusable and unstable, to CDG Zig - an ambitious "super app" combining taxi bookings with lifestyle features (Zig was first launched as a lifestyle focused app with journey planning features in 2021, before being folded into CDG’s taxi booking app).
+In 2022, CDG finally decided to play catch up by rebranding its taxi booking app, once described by some as unusable and unstable, to CDG Zig - an ambitious "super app" combining taxi bookings with lifestyle features (Zig was first launched as a lifestyle focused app with journey planning features in 2021, before being folded into CDG's taxi booking app).
 Adopting a start-up look with bold colours and a casual name, it positioned itself as a direct competitor to the likes of Grab and Gojek.

 <figure>
 <img src="https://i.imgur.com/FKWRqQ6.jpg" alt="Zig logo">
-<figcaption>Zig’s logo when it was a lifestyle-focused app, built in collaboration with R/GA <a href="https://abduzeedo.com/zig-case-study-rga" target="_blank">(Source)</a></figcaption>
+<figcaption>Zig's logo when it was a lifestyle-focused app, built in collaboration with R/GA <a href="https://abduzeedo.com/zig-case-study-rga" target="_blank">(Source)</a></figcaption>
 </figure>

 <h2>Roadblock</h2>

-But Zig’s initial logo hit a significant roadblock early on.
+But Zig's initial logo hit a significant roadblock early on.
 The stylized, sharp-edged "Z", was also the letter that had become a pro-war symbol associated with the Russian invasion of Ukraine.
 CDG quickly pulled the logo from its marketing materials and car decals.

 <figure>
 <img src="https://i.imgur.com/ZCepCP7.png" alt="zig ukraine russia z">